 Celebrities have them, neighbors have them, family and friends have them.
 But should nurses?

 Yes, tattoos have become so mainstream they can be found just about everywhere.
 There are television shows about tattoo artists and tattoo conventions held all over the world.
-But the ubiquity of tattoos doesn’t mean they’re okay for everyone, and hospitals and other healthcare settings often have different guidelines about whether they’re acceptable.
+But the ubiquity of tattoos doesn’t mean they’re okay for everyone, and hospitals and other healthcare settings often have different guidelines about whether nurses and doctors should wear them.

 Nursing School and Tattoos